What Is Sensory Memory And Why Is It Important?

 Everyone has a sensory memory.
 However, there are cases where things can go wrong with it, such as in disorders like schizophrenia and Alzheimer's.
 While these are extremely unfortunate circumstances, if they are tested early enough, there may be ways to help prevent or slow down the deterioration of sensory memory.
 The ability to slow down the loss of sensory memory—or the loss of its functions—depends on the condition in question, and the severity of its symptoms.
+Read on to learn more about sensory memory and the essential role it plays in the development and retention of our memories.

 Common Characteristics Of Sensory Memory

-Second, sensory memory is only stored in the part of the brain associated with the sense that provided the information.
+The next thing to consider is that sensory memory is only stored in the part of the brain associated with the sense that provided the information.
 For example, sensory memory created from auditory stimuli will only be processed or stored by the part of the brain that relates to hearing.

-Third, sensory memory is exceptionally detailed.
+Furthermore, sensory memory is exceptionally detailed.
 Even though it only lasts a short time, it is extremely sharp in your mind during that brief period.
 For example, if you look at an object and quickly close your eyes, the sensory memory of the object will likely be so clear, that you will feel as though you still have your eyes open.

 Types Of Sensory Memory